kavia-common/manga-and-anime-tracker-40880-41074/koma_corner_frontend/assets/supabase.md

 - Session loaded at app startup in AppContext.
 - onAuthStateChange updates context user state.
 - Sign-in/up handled in src/pages/Auth.jsx.
-- On sign-up, emailRedirectTo uses REACT_APP_FRONTEND_URL (fallbacks to window.location.origin).
+- On sign-up, emailRedirectTo is built from REACT_APP_FRONTEND_URL origin and a safe path using utils/redirects.buildSupabaseRedirectTo().
+- Post-login/post-signup redirects only allow same-origin paths and default to '/library' when not provided or invalid.

 Persistence:
 - Ratings: public.user_ratings (1..5 scale, unique per user/media_id/media_type).